Unilateral Relationship Revision Power in Human-AI Companion Interaction: The Moral Significance of the Structure of Human-AI Companion Interactions

 \begin{blockdef}{Unilateral Relationship Revision Power (URRP):} A provider holds URRP when it can (i) unilaterally rewrite how the AI system interacts, and (ii) does so from a position outside the interaction, such that these revisions are not answerable within it. \end{blockdef}

 Two parts of the above require clarification.

-First, ``unilaterally rewrite'' refers to the failure of the three structural conditions of normatively robust dyads (D1--D3).
-Since the AI's contributions originate from the provider's specifications rather than from within the interaction (D1 fails), the provider holds discretionary power to alter it at will (D2 fails), and because the entity that the user interacts with can be replaced while the interaction formally continues (D3 fails), the provider can revise what the user is ``in relation to''.
+First, ``unilaterally rewrite'' refers to the failure of the three structural conditions of normatively robust dyads (\textit{Independence}, \textit{Non-Control}, and \textit{Non-Substitutability}).
+Since the AI's contributions originate from the provider's specifications rather than from within the interaction (\textit{Independence} fails), the provider holds discretionary power to alter it at will ( \textit{Non-Control} fails), and because the entity that the user interacts with can be replaced while the interaction formally continues (\textit{Non-Substitutability} fails), the provider can revise what the user is ``in relation to''.

 Second, by ``not answerable within'' the interaction I refer to the fact that the provider cannot be confronted or held answerable within the interaction itself.
-Since D1–D3 fail jointly, addressing the AI does not constitute holding the provider answerable.
+Since \textit{Independence}, \textit{Non-Control}, and \textit{Non-Substitutability} fail jointly, addressing the AI does not constitute holding the provider answerable.
 In an interpersonal dyad, if one agent changes how they behave, the other can respond to her directly within the interaction.
 Under URRP, this is not possible.
 The user may address the AI, but the AI did not make the revision.
 There is hence no agent inside the interaction who can be held answerable for how the interaction has changed.

 To illustrate URRP, consider the following case.
 In Rostand's \textit{Cyrano de Bergerac}, Cyrano hides beneath the balcony and feeds Christian the words with which to woo Roxane, which ultimately succeeds.
 But what she responds to---the eloquence and the pathos---are not truly Christian's.
 They are Cyrano's.
 Christian is in the position Roxane addresses, but Cyrano determines what she is ``in relation to.''
 The agent inside the interaction and the agent who controls the conduct come apart.